Unclear if Virginia Gov. Northam posed in racist yearbook picture, investigation finds

 When asked about the veracity of statements from classmates who were interviewed in the investigation, Cullen said investigators were "trained to be skeptical" and "it's fair to say we took their statements at fair value and had no reason not to."

-The probe's findings come more than three months after the scandal broke in February when the page surfaced online on a conservative news site — leading to calls for Northam's resignation and embroiling Virginia's other top Democrats in separate scandals.

-Northam, a pediatric neurologist who took office in January 2018, initially said he was in the photo and apologized at a news conference.
-But days later, in an interview with CBS News, Northam denied he was in the picture after he "had a chance to step back, take a deep breath" and study it.
+Northam, a pediatric neurologist who took office in January 2018, initially said he was in the photo and apologized.
+But days later, in an interview with CBS News, Northam denied being in the picture after he "had a chance to step back, take a deep breath" and study it.

 Northam, however, has admitted to darkening his face with shoe polish to impersonate Michael Jackson for a dance competition in 1984.